 North Carolina Playwrights Lab

-The 2022 North Carolina Playwrights Lab will develop 2 full-length, original plays, written by NC playwrights, over 2 weeks with 2 staged-reading presentations for a public audience.
-Chosen selections will have gone through a 2-step reading process by a seasoned reading committee.
-At the heart of this experience is the opportunity for playwrights to receive moderated feedback sessions with a panel of 4 local and national industry professionals after each presentation of their work.
+The 2024 North Carolina Playwrights Lab will develop 2 full-length, original plays, written by NC playwrights, over 3 weeks with 2 staged-reading presentations of each play for public audiences.
+Selected pieces will be chosen through a multi-step reading and scoring process by a seasoned reading committee.
+At the heart of this experience is the opportunity for playwrights to receive moderated feedback sessions with a panel of 3 local and national industry professionals after each presentation of their work.
 These sessions are intended to inspire brave edits in the week between presentations and beyond!

 Selected pieces will receive the following: